-On the occasion of the SILMO (Salon Mondiale de l'Optique) we went to Paris to meet old and new friends, discover the latest news in the optics sector and also to be captivated by the atmosphere of one of the most beautiful cities in the world.
+On the occasion of the SILMO (Salon Mondiale de l’Optique), we were in Paris to meet old and new friends, discover the latest news in the optics sector, and also to be captivated by the atmosphere of one of the most beautiful cities in the world.

-Obviously you don't live on art and beauty alone but you still have to eat, and given the wealth of proposals that the city offers, we were spoiled for choice.
-Sure, you think France and immediately oysters come to mind, new kitchen, simplicity and elegance.
-Instead, we discovered a completely different world that brought us directly to America, the home of the Lobster Roll!
+Obviously one does not live by art and beauty alone, but one must always eat, and given the wealth of options that the city offers, we were only spoiled for choice.
+Of course, when you think of France, oysters immediately come to mind, new cuisine, simplicity and elegance.
+And instead, we discovered a completely different world that took us directly to America, the homeland of the Lobster Roll!

-At 21 rue Rambuteau, in the heart of the Marais, there is one of the bars in Homer Lobster, a restaurant that serves Lobster Roll (the famous lobster sandwich) in a series of "endless variations or almost”, As they are keen to emphasize.
+At 21 rue Rambuteau, in the heart of Marais, you will find one of the places of Homer Lobster, a restaurant that serves the Lobster Roll (the famous lobster sandwich) in a series of “infinite variations or almost”, as they are keen to emphasize.

-But still being in Paris, they could not do without give a "French touch" to a sandwich born on the East Coast of the United States, and in fact the delicacy and sweetness of the lobster are combined with a typically French brioche and the flavors of the French cuisine.
+But since it is still Paris, they couldn't help but give a “French touch” to a sandwich born on the East Coast of the United States, and indeed the delicacy and sweetness of the lobster pair with a typically French brioche and the flavors of Alpine cuisine.
 A delight, really!

-We had the choice between the classic lobster sandwich mixed with mayonnaise and chives, and the “Connecticut” version with lemon and a very secret recipe of herbs and spices.
-And they do well to keep it secret, as it is blazingly good.
+We could choose between the classic sandwich with lobster mixed with mayonnaise and chives, and the “Connecticut” version with lemon and a top-secret recipe of herbs and spices.
+And they are right to keep it a secret, since it is incredibly good.

-So good that in 2018 this version of Homer Lobster's sandwich won the Lobster Roll World Championships.
-It may seem strange, but there is also this type of competition and we are sure that being able to impose itself on the US hosts must not have been easy at all.
-Then imagine what it must have been for Americans to be overcome by a group of French in a recipe of which they are inventors and masters.
-We dare not even imagine the setback ...
+So good that in 2018 this version of the Homer Lobster sandwich won the world championships of Lobster Roll.
+It may seem strange, but this type of competition exists and we are sure that managing to stand out against the home team of the USA must not have been easy at all.
+Just imagine what it must have been like for the Americans to see themselves surpassed by a group of French in a recipe of which they are the inventors and masters.
+We can hardly imagine the embarrassment...

-In short, if you find yourself in Paris and you feel like eating something a little different than usual, we really recommend that you visit them.
-You will really have something to satisfy yourself and leave satisfied, not to mention the exceptional feeling of being in Paris but with the flavors of New England.
+In short, if you happen to be in Paris and feel like eating something a little different from the usual, we really recommend you go visit them.
+You will really have enough to satisfy you and leave feeling satisfied, not to mention the exceptional feeling of being in Paris but with the flavors of New England.

 21 rue Rambuteau, 75004 Paris